romi/plantdb/README.md

 - Command-line tools for database management

 ### `plantdb.client`
-Client-side database library for the ROMI (Robotics for Microfarms) plant database ecosystem.
+Client-side database library for the ROMI plant database ecosystem.

 This package provides a Python interface for interacting with ROMI's plant database system, enabling efficient storage, retrieval, and management of plant-related data.